 What if I’m in a room with someone who is using drugs?

-Since it takes multiple uses to test positive, and metabolites are checked when possible, it is pretty much impossible to test positive from passive exposure on a limited basis.
+Since it takes multiple uses to test positive, and metabolites are checked, it is pretty much impossible to test positive from passive exposure on a limited basis.

 How long can EtG be detected in urine?